fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    The `Transfer` method takes a `BankAccount` object and an amount as parameters.
-It withdraws the amount from the current account and deposits it into the target account.
+    The `Transfer` method takes a `BankAccount` object and an `amount` variable as parameters.
+It uses the `Withdraw` method to withdraw the `amount` value from the current account and the `Deposit` method to deposit it into the `targetAccount` account.
 The method returns `true` if the transfer is successful and `false` otherwise.

 1. To create a method that applies interest to the account balance, add the following code: